villares/python-in-a-visual-context/Processing-Python-py5/simultaneous_keys.md

     stroke_weight(3)

 def draw():
-    # instead of 'b' spacebar makes the background black
+    # instead of 'b' the spacebar makes the background black
     if ' ' in pressed_keys:
         background(0)
     else: